nexus-xyz/network-api/README.md

 NONINTERACTIVE=1 sh
 ```

-## Prover Id
+## Prover ID

-The CLI will prompt for your web prover id from the Nexus testnet or devnet on startup.
-It is ok to skip this prompt and a random id will be generated, but you'll be prompted again on startup until your web prover id is entered.
+The CLI will prompt for your web prover ID from the Nexus testnet or devnet on startup.
+It is ok to skip this prompt and a random ID will be generated, but you'll be prompted again on startup until your web prover ID is entered.

-The prover id prompt is disabled when NONINTERACTIVE=1 is set.
+The prover ID prompt is disabled when NONINTERACTIVE=1 is set.
 In a server environment,
-you can manually overwrite $HOME/.nexus/prover-id with your full prover id.
+you can manually overwrite $HOME/.nexus/prover-id with your full prover ID.

 ## Current Limitations